UTheCat/jumpvalley/README.md

 ## Getting started with the project itself

+### Running Godot and this repository's project file

 This project is currently being made using the .NET-Enabled version of Godot v4.2.1.

 If you'd like to open the Godot project file (```project.godot```), make sure to download a copy of .NET-Enabled Godot v4.2.1 [here](https://godotengine.org/download).